Richard McPherren Cabeen: Collecting interests

 Cabeen was interested in various aspects of American philately, but tended to specialize.
 He was particularly interested in the United States 3-cent 1851-57 postage stamps, and along with Dr. Carroll Chase, was able to successfully plate the stamp, which involves identifying the position of each stamp as it would have appeared on the original printed sheet.
 In addition to collecting and studying such classic United States stamps, Cabeen also directed his attention and studies to postal history of Chicago and Illinois.

 Philatelic literature

 Richard Cabeen was a prolific writer of philatelic subjects.
 He originally wrote in 1913 for The Collector's Journal and Weekly Philatelic Gossip, and from 1932 to 1969, he wrote a philatelic column for the Chicago Sunday Tribune.
 Cabeen also wrote a series of monographs entitled The Chicago Tribune Series of Booklets on United States Stamps, and in 1957 published his book, The Standard Handbook of Stamp Collecting, which has been reprinted a number of times.
 He and Dr. Carroll Chase co-authored The First Hundred Years of Territorial Postmarks 1787-1887, originally a series of articles which was later published in book form.

 Honors and awards

 Cabeen received the Luff Award for Distinguished Philatelic Research in 1966 and was named to the American Philatelic Society Hall of Fame in 1971.
-The Chicago Philatelic Society named him an Honorary Life Member and presented him with the Newbury Award in 1953.